-The Electrogage continued to increase in popularity because of its intuitive operation and ease of use.
-Many municipalities standardized on the Electrogage.
-Following the Electrogage came the Digi-Gage which also featured the same intuitive operation and ease of use.
+The Electrogage had an Achilles heel; it required the electrical conductivity of Mercury to operate.
+With a growing awareness and desire to safeguard the environment, the use of Mercury was phased out.
+If a panel that used an Electrogage was damaged or decommissioned, special disposal of the Mercury was needed.
+Reacting to the change, Andy connected with a company that was focusing on software development that wanted sell off their electronic controller division.
+EG Controls acquired the MicroMAC and VariMAC electronic controllers.
+With a little reinvention, the Digi-Gage and Vari-Gage were created.
 The Digi-Gage was a pump controller that took information from floats, a bubbler or a transducer and controlled up to 6 across-the-line starters.
 The Digi-Gage was a gamechanger.
 It was hot swappable and so simple, anyone that invested a minute to get familiar, became a pro.
 The hot swappable feature was a winner for municipalities.
 If Digi-Gage had a failure, a replacement could be put in its place in under a minute without powering down the control panel!
-Later came the Vari-Gage which functioned like the Digi-Gage but included motor speed control with variable frequency drives (VFDs).
+The Vari-Gage functioned like the Digi-Gage but included motor speed control for up to 3 variable frequency drives (VFDs).

 Andy’s vision was “If something needed has not been invented, I must invent it.
 If something has already been invented, I must improve it!”
 Andy partnered with Cliff Ingram and started Ingram Products.
 Many of Andy’s inventions and parts for custom control panels were marketed and sold through Ingram Products.
 Ingram products continues to sell quality industrial controls to this day.
 In the mid 1990’s Andy sold his interests in EG Controls to become the president of Ingram Products.
 Andy passed away in 2014.